Want the perfect workout program?Take Quiz

 And try to give extra attention to the meal after your workout.
 Aim to eat within 60 minutes and consume a meal that's a mixture of protein and high-glycemic carbs.
 A few examples of high-glycemic carbs include a bagel, cereal, bananas, or raisins.

 Ready to ditch animal proteins for a plant based diet?
-These five tips will help make your transition easier.
+These six tips will help make your transition easier.

 Out of all amino acids, leucine is easily the most important as it activates mTOR, which stimulates muscle protein synthesis.
 It's like the keys to a car.
 With the key, you can turn the ignition, causing a spark that starts the car.